 |Operator||Fitzroy Island Investments|

-|Type of operation||Domestic commercial vessel, Class 1, Operational area D|
+|Type of operation||Domestic commercial vessel, Class 1, Operational areas C and D|

 |Damage to vessel||Nil|

 |Departure point||Fitzroy Island, Queensland|